uqlibrary/technology-training/Python/seaborn_intermediate/seaborn_intermediate.md

 with 244 rows.
 It looks like this data contains statistics on the tips that a restaurant or cafe received in a week.

 We can visualise different aspects of this data, and we will have different options depending on the types of variables we choose.
 Data can be categorical or numerical, and ordered or unordered, leading to a variety of visualisation possibilities.
 If you would like to explore this more, check out [From data to Viz](https://www.data-to-viz.com/), a tool which helps you to find the best option.

+In [the introductory session](https://github.com/camwest5/technology-training/blob/ef4ed737c36d975cffd7672ee3a8ba3c7fcb6853/Python/seaborn_intro/seaborn_intro.md) we explored the fundamentals of plotting with seaborn and some of the possible data visualisations tools available.
+Now, let's look at some more advanced possbilities that we can use.

+## Facets

+## Regressions

+## More graph types

+### Geospatial data

+## Conclusion